Bleak House (2005 TV serial): Plot

 Tulkinghorn is murdered, with no shortage of suspects.
 Lady Dedlock is implicated, but Inspector Bucket reveals that her former maid Hortense is the murderess and had tried to frame Lady Dedlock.
 Richard and Ada are secretly married, but he is obsessed with the lawsuit, encouraged by John's unscrupulous friend Harold Skimpole and the conniving lawyer Vholes.
 As a result, Richard is penniless and his health is failing.
 Hawdon's letters—written by a young Lady Dedlock and revealing her secret–find their way back into the hands of the moneylender Smallweed, who sells them to Sir Leicester.
 Guilty over her deception and not wanting to bring ruin to her husband, Lady Dedlock flees into a storm before Sir Leicester is able to tell her he does not care about her past.
 He has a stroke but sends Bucket after her.
-Bucket eventually realizes where she must be—the graveyard where Hawdon is buried—but Esther arrives to find her mother dead from exposure.
+Bucket eventually realises where she must be—the graveyard where Hawdon is buried—but Esther arrives to find her mother dead from exposure.
 A final Jarndyce will is found that closes the case in favour of Richard and Ada, but the estate has been consumed by years of legal fees.
 Richard collapses, overcome by tuberculosis, and soon dies.
 Allan professes his love for Esther, who rebuffs him out of obligation to John, and Ada, pregnant, returns to Bleak House.
 John releases Esther from their engagement, knowing that she really loves Allan.
 Esther and Allan marry, with all in attendance.